 We’re radically different.
 Rather than tell girls how to be, New Moon Girls brings girls own voices and experiences to other girls and the larger world.
 We have never accepted advertising.
 So we’ve never had the restrictions and imperatives that advertising imposes on the content and direction of most magazines.

 We hear from girls, parents, and girl allies that NMG strengthens—and can even restore—girls’ trust of themselves.
 Our members deepen their emotional literacy, self-expression and healthy resistance to stay deeply connected to their individual interests, abilities, hopes.

 And just as crucial, they feel accepted in our supportive community of girls who help one another.
-Girls respect and value each other in the sisterhood our articles, columns and online community nurture.
+Girls respect and value each other in the sisterhood our articles, columns and other girls’ voices.
 They help each other express and celebrate their talents.
 They empathize and help each other problem solve challenges, creating meaningful bonds even when their lives, beliefs and opinions differ.

-Because of no ad revenue (which we never will take), our subscription price has to be higher to cover the costs of creating this unique media for girls.
+Because of no ad revenue (which we never will take), our subscription price has to be higher to cover the costs of creating this unique media for girls–and in inflation-adjusted dollars, NMG is cheaper than when we started in 1993.
 We are truly and transparently reader-supported–via parents and allies who buy memberships for the girls they care about.
 Our commitment to girls is unwavering and will always be.

 Thanks for listening–and thank you so much for supporting and/or considering New Moon Girls!!
 We’re so happy to welcome you to our community of girls, parents and allies supporting each other, and building an equal world for all!